 Pretty much every launcher for Android allows you to change the icons you see for your apps.
 We’re going to be using Nova Launcher, but if you prefer a different one, like Smart Launcher, Action Launcher or Microsoft Launcher you’ll find the instructions are generally the same.

 You can change icons for individual apps, or install a custom icon pack to change the whole lot in one go.

 Head to the Play Store and install Nova Launcher.
-Hit the home button on your device and select Nova as your new launcher when prompted.
+Hit the Home button on your device and select Nova as your new launcher when prompted.
 You’ll now need to spend a few minutes repopulating your home screens with widgets and app icons.

 If you’re coming from a different third party launcher you may be able to import your setup instead.

-Changing individual icons
+Change individual app icons

 Find the app whose icon you want to change.
 Long press on it until a small popup menu opens then select Edit.

 Tap the icon and scroll through all the available alternatives.
 The Built-in group includes all the icons on your phone, including the default Android ones plus those from your other apps.